-- 446 views
+- 2,735 views

 For improved communication services it’s important we extend our gratitude for their effort to connect the highlands

 I also thanked Tashi Cell for installing a 4G network tower at Laya Gewog recently and requested Tashi Cell to install 3G towers at Wachey and Uesana; only Chiwogs that are not connected with Internet services amongst 1500 Chiwogs in the country.
-Moreover, with the advancement of ICT most official corresponding works of Local Government are done through Social media applications such as WeChat.
+Moreover, with the advancement of ICT, most official corresponding works of Local Government are done through Social media applications such as WeChat.

-Managing Director assured that they will look into the issue and will consult with BICMA for installation of 3G network at Lunana.
+Managing Director assured that they would look into the issue and will consult with BICMA for installation of 3G network at Lunana.
 He also shared his concern about the high power consumption of the battery for installing 3G.
 Moreover, due to the lack of electricity supply, they are facing a tough time to recharge the battery.
 However, they assured that they would look into the matter seriously and render their services to the public.